range42/range42-catalog/README.md

 ### Putting it all together

-These repositories provide a modular and extensible platform to design, manage and deploy infrastructures automatically  either from the UI (coming soon) or from the CLI through the playbooks repository.
+These repositories provide a modular and extensible platform to design, manage and deploy infrastructures automaticallyeither from the UI (coming soon) or from the CLI through the playbooks repository.

 ---